KungPhoo/ba67-basic/readme.md

 Here are the key features:
 - Compatible with the famous Commodore's BASIC
 - Variable names can be longer than 2 characters
-- Unicode strings (no PETSCII or other exotic charsets)
+- Unicode strings (no PETSCII or other exotic char sets)
-- 64 bit precission for numbers
+- 64 bit precision for numbers
 - 64 bit integers
-- Direct access to your local filesystem
+- Direct access to your local file system
 - Modular programming (See keyword `MODULE`)
 - Written in C++ (using some C libraries)
 - Very easy to use as a scripting language in your projects